TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../../examples/TribitsExampleProject/CMakeLists.txt
    :literal:

-A couple of CMake and TriBITS quarks that that above example ``CMakeLists.txt`` addresses are worth some discussion.
+A couple of CMake and TriBITS quirks that the above example ``CMakeLists.txt`` addresses are worth some discussion.
 First, to avoid duplication, the project's ``ProjectName.cmake`` file is read in with an ``INCLUDE()`` that defines the local variable ``PROJECT_NAME``.
 Right after